 However, in time, they will also be the source of much joy.

-In time, when you look back at the happy times you shared with your son or daughter, you will be able to smile and perhaps even laugh.
+When you look back at the happy times you shared with your son or daughter, you will be able to smile and perhaps even laugh.

 It may be hard to imagine this at first, but the time will come.

 How to Cope With the Loss of a Child

 Although you will never get over the loss of a child, there are things you can do to help you get through each day in the beginning.

 With that said, there is no “normal” endpoint to finish your grieving.